Wall plate that represents a structure such as a wall or roof panel

 The width and the horizontal location of the opening will be controlled by the two input points you are supposed to pick.
 Please note that the points can be picked in plan view at any elevation as they do not affect the vertical location of the opening.

-This way of inputting opening is very convenient if you have an architectural drawing as a reference model from where you can pick the opening width and location.
+This way of inputting opening is very convenient if you have an architectural drawing as a reference model model which the designer can use as an aid when building a model

 |Click this button to start inputting a rectangle opening by two points.